 CREST Star Awards

-Launched in 2007, CREST Star supports children to solve real life STEM challenges through practical investigation and discussion,
+Launched in 2007, CREST Star introduces children to investigative learning, supporting students to solve real-life STEM challenges through practical investigation and discussion.

 How to run CREST Star:

 1. Sign up for a free CREST account online.